pagkly/Zed/Investopedia/Investing/Acid-Test Ratio.md

 Accounts receivable are generally included, but this is not appropriate for every industry.
 In the construction industry, for example, accounts receivable may take much more time to recover than is standard practice in other industries, so including it could make a firm's financial position seem much more secure than it is in reality.

 Another way to calculate the numerator is to take all current assets and subtract illiquid assets.
 Most importantly, inventory should be subtracted, keeping in mind that this will negatively skew the picture for retail businesses because of the amount of inventory they carry.
-Other elements that appear as assets on a balance sheet should be subtracted if they cannot be used to cover liabilities in the short term, such as advances to suppliers, [prepayments](https://www.investopedia.com/terms/p/prepaidexpense.asp), and deferred tax assets.
+Other elements that appear as assets on a [[Balance Sheet]] should be subtracted if they cannot be used to cover liabilities in the short term, such as advances to suppliers, [prepayments](https://www.investopedia.com/terms/p/prepaidexpense.asp), and deferred tax assets.

 The ratio's denominator should include all current liabilities, which are debts and obligations that are due within one year.
 It is important to note that time is not factored into the acid-test ratio.
 If a company's accounts payable are nearly due but its receivables won't come in for months, that company could be on much shakier ground than its ratio would indicate.
 The opposite can also be true.